-My previous kitchen was small, so small that it necessitated the use of vertical space to store my collection of jars (on a shelf suspended above the counter) and spices (on a magnetic board screwed to the side of a cabinet).
+My previous kitchen was small—so small that it necessitated the use of vertical space to store my collection of jars (on a shelf suspended above the counter) and spices (on a magnetic board screwed to the side of a cabinet).

 You can get a standard 4-ounce quantity of garlic powder for under $1.
 A specialty spice like za’atar might go for $2.
-Bulk spices can cost up to 75 percent less than the ones in expensive glass jars, are sometimes fresher, and I highly recommend them over prepackaged spices.
+Bulk spices can cost up to 75 percent less than the ones in expensive glass jars, are oftentimes fresher, and I highly recommend them over prepackaged spices.

-So, I needed a DIY system that would work for both my bulk spices and prepackaged spices, keeping in mind the various sizes and shapes of the jars, tins, and tubs.
+So, I needed a DIY system that would work for both my bulk spices and prepackaged spices, keeping in mind the various sizes and shapes of all the jars, tins, and tubs.

 I came across these miniature Ball jars and immediately knew they’d be perfect for storing spices.
 They are an exact replica of the brand’s iconic mason jars, just scaled down to a diminutive 4-ounce size with a one-piece screw-on lid.